 Think of the way you sit or stand while typing on a phone as opposed to a computer.
 While cell phones and tablets require you to hunch forward and assume a compact body position, larger devices force you to open up your pose, explains study coauthor Maarten Bos, Ph.D.
 Along with increasing your confidence, research shows an open posture raises your pain threshold, ups your testosterone levels, and decreases stress-linked hormones like cortisol.
 It can even help you attract women, according to a British study.

 Why does this matter?
-If you spend time scrunched down over your phone before an important meeting, interview, or date, you'll feel less confident and self-assured, Bos says.
+Well, when you spend time hunched over your phone before an important meeting, interview, or date, you’ll feel less confident and self-assured, Bos says.

 There are 2 ways to combat this: